canonical/k8s-snap/docs/src/snap/howto/epa.md

 Linux pc6b-rb4-n3 6.8.1-1004-realtime #4~22.04.1-Ubuntu SMP PREEMPT_RT Mon Jun 24 16:45:51 UTC 2024 x86_64 x86_64 x86_64 GNU/Linux
 ```

-The test will use cyclictest, commonly used to assess the real-time performance
+The test will use [cyclictest][], commonly used to assess the real-time performance
 of a system, especially when running a real-time kernel.
 It measures the time
 it takes for a thread to cycle between high and low priority states, giving you
 an indication of the system's responsiveness to real-time events.
 Lower